 What are the fundamental exhaustive descriptions of the shared lived experiences across participants?

-Based on the results of the study, what strategic insights and recommendations may be developed, tailored to the needs of LWDs enrolled in special education programs in Bacoor City?
+What strategic insights and recommendations may be developed, tailored to the needs of LWDs enrolled in special education programs in Bacoor City?

 1.4 Significance of the Study